tastyigniter/docs/upgrade-guide.md

 ## Upgrading TastyIgniter v2.0.x to v2.1.x

-{{site.data.alerts.callout_info}}After UPDATE make sure your layout modules are displaying on the storefront.
-You can use the new layout modules drag and drop under Design > Layouts.{{site.data.alerts.end}}
+{{alerts.callout_info}}After UPDATE make sure your layout modules are displaying on the storefront.
+You can use the new layout modules drag and drop under Design > Layouts.{{alerts.end}}

 ## Back up TastyIgniter